About Us

 Sex-specific mortality patterns have been well described in some animals groups such as mammals, where several organismal and life-history variables explain why females tend to survive better than males.
 In birds, however, despite knowing for decades that males survive better than females in the wild, we still don’t the drivers of it.

-I addressed from several perspectives, including theoretical approach using variables such as sex ratios, mating systems, sexual dimorphism, etc. As well as proximate variables including mostly parasite infection and immunology.
+I have addressed this question from several perspectives, including theoretical approach using variables such as sex ratios, mating systems, sexual dimorphism, etc., as well as proximate variables including mostly parasite infection and immunology.

 An important part of my work involved phylogenetic comparative methods and meta-analysis, however more recently I have been focussing on species-specific model studies, i.e. shorebirds.